Full and short adjectives. Complete lessons - Knowledge Hypermarket. Short form of adjective, spelling examples

 relevant scientific sources:

-• Answers to the exam in Russian
+• Answers to the Russian language exam

-| Answers for the test / exam| 2015 | Russia | docx | 0.14 MB
+| Answers for the test/exam| 2015 | Russia | docx | 0.14 MB

 • Essays on the historical morphology of the Russian language.
 Names

-Khaburgaev G.A. | M.: Publishing House of Moscow State University, 1990. - 296 p. | Monograph | 1990 | doc/pdf | 14.16 MB
+Khaburgaev G.A. | M.: Moscow State University Publishing House, 1990. - 296 p. | Monograph | 1990 | docx/pdf | 14.16 MB

 • Morphemics.
 Morphology

-| Answers for the test / exam| 2016 | Russia | docx | 0.27 MB
+| Answers for the test/exam| 2016 | Russia | docx | 0.27 MB

-| Answers for the test / exam
+| Answers for the test/exam

-• Answers to tickets for the discipline Russian language
+• Answers to tickets for the Russian language discipline

-| Answers for the test / exam| 2016 | Russia | docx | 0.16 MB
+| Answers for the test/exam| 2016 | Russia | docx | 0.16 MB

-| Answers for the test / exam| 2017 | Russia | docx | 0.09 Mb
+| Answers for the test/exam| 2017 | Russia | docx | 0.09 MB

 What are the forms of adjectives?

-TOP 1 articlewho read along with this
+TOP 1 articlewho are reading along with this

 • 3.
 Synthetic, analytical and syntactic ways of expressing grammatical meanings, means of expressing grammatical meanings.